KiernanL/KiernanL.github.io/wiki.md

 Stehekin is a remote community deep in the North Cascades.
 It is located at the most north-west point of Lake Chelan, and just south of the North Cascades Nation Park.
 The town is unique in that it is cut off from roads and can only be accessed by ferries, floatplane, or on foot or horseback through the mountains.

 ## Attractions
--Stehekin is most notable for outdoor activities and natural beauty.
+Stehekin is most notable for outdoor activities and natural beauty.
 By using the town or one of it's many campsites as a base, there are several options for recreation.
 - Hiking/Camping: The town is in an idea spot for backcountry hiking and backpacking, being surrounded by wilderness.
 Trails leading off of the roads through the town snake their way up the mountains to campsites.
 Natural attractions like Rainbow Falls are attractive natural locations to visit.
 - Fishing: Lake Chelan and the Stehekin River offer excellent fishing opportunities.
 - Stargazing: Stehekin's remote location and minimal light pollution make it an excellent location for stargazing.